ForomePlatform/anfisa/doc/user/suppl/dtree_syntax.rst

 Decision tree syntax reference
 ******************************

-Decision tree is an algorithm of filtration that allows to build complex procedure of variants selection.
+The **Decision tree** is an algorithm of filtration that allows building complex procedure of variants selection.
 The main idea of how  decision tree works is described in :ref:`decision_tree`.
 In the text below we define and discuss a dialect of Python that is used to construct a decision tree.
-One can use it to construct decision trees in a more IT-way.
+One can use it to construct decision trees in a more IT way.

 Decision tree logic
 ===================

-- Initially we have the whole set of items (variants) as working selection.
+- Initially we have the whole set of items (variants) as a working selection.
 - At each branching point:
     - If-instruction selects some subset of working selection;
     - Return-instruction determines whether the selected subset should be included in the "final selection"